Creators-of-Create/Create/README.md

 ![Download](README/download.jpg)

-The Fabric port is currently incomplete and lacking in many features.
-Don't expect it to be finished soon.
-If you want to contribute and help with the porting, then by all means go for it!
-However don't expect to be able to play with this mod or have a compiled Jar anytime soon.
+If you want to help test Create on Fabric, you can use a recent build artifact from [our Actions page](https://github.com/Fabricators-of-Create/Create/actions).
+**These builds may or may not break your world.
+You use them at your own risk.** If you decide to test the mod, please be sure to [report any issues](https://github.com/Fabricators-of-Create/Create/issues) you find (if they haven't yet been reported)!

-While you wait for the port, you can listen to [Tchaikovsky's violin concerto in D major](https://youtu.be/cbJZeNlrYKg).
+Non-testers are invited to listen to [Tchaikovsky's violin concerto in D major](https://youtu.be/cbJZeNlrYKg) while they wait.
 <sup>Seriously, it's an awesome piece of music</sup>

 </p>